ClubObsidian/clubobsidian.github.io/index.md

 ## Introduction

 This is the home of Club Obsidian's open source projects.
 Over the nearly 5 years of being in the Minecraft community Club Obsidian has developed a number of in-house projects.
-Over time some of the developed projects will be released on our [Github.](https://github.com/ClubObsidian)
+Over time some of the in-house developed projects will be released on our [Github](https://github.com/ClubObsidian) to give back to the communiy.
+If you see something on the server that you find interesting it may become open sourced in the future so stay tuned!

-You can view some of our current projects below.
+You can checkout some of our current open source projects below.

 ## Current Projects